-Treating High Chloesterol in Children: Studies make it clear that you need to watch your child’s diet.
+Treating high cholesterol in children: Studies make it clear that you need to watch your child’s diet.

 High cholesterol probably isn’t among the most important aspects of your kids’ health that concern you.